learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 ### Adding items to the collection

 Whose responsibility is it to add a new song to a given artist's collection?
-Well, at what point in time does an artist add another song to his or her repertoire?
-When that artist writes a new song.
-Consequently, it isn't the song's responsibility to add itself to the artist's collection of songs, it is the artist's responsibility to add a new song to their collection.
+Well, at what point in time does an artist add another song to their repertoire?
+When they write a new song.
+It makes sense, therefore, that the Artist class be responsible for adding the new song to the artist's collection at the time the song is created.

-That's why we'll write the method that adds songs to an artist's collection in the `Artist` class:
+Let's write the method that adds songs to an artist's collection in the `Artist`
+class:

 ```ruby
 class Artist